 “The Connected Thread” exhibition aimed to explore the idea of fibre and textiles in contemporary and experimental art practice.
 This is the twelfth exhibition managed and curated by the Hills Art Advocates group (hART) at the State Heritage listed Lobethal Woollen Mill in Adelaide Hills, South Australia.

-Kendrea has also painted the Mill at Night, click here to find out more.
+Kendrea has also painted the Mill at Night (below) click here to find out more.